cdburley/burleyson-etal_2026_tbd/Readme.md

 ## Abstract
 Extreme weather events such as heat waves and cold snaps stress electric grids.
 Reliability assurance practices increasingly call for the utilization of historical events to “stress test” existing or projected infrastructure to demonstrate reliability or to evaluate the financial feasibility of proposed grid enhancements.
-To inform those studies we constructed regional libraries of heat waves and cold snaps across 15 NERC subregions in the United States (U.S.) and translated those events onto a projection of the grid in the western U.S. using the 2032 Anchor Dataset formulated by the U.S. Western Electricity Coordinating Council.
-We use illustrative examples to demonstrate that the electric grid in the western U.S. responds to heat waves and cold snaps in diverse ways.
-Commonly used methods for ranking events by temperature or regional load during the event do not translate to high rankings for other stress metrics such as the dependence on imported power.
-Three case studies demonstrate that events with similar regional temperatures and peak loads can produce fundamentally different operational outcomes depending on seasonal renewable resource availability, spatial extent, and event duration.
-This paper demonstrates how planners can make use of the broad spectrum of historical thermal events to evaluate grid reliability more holistically.
-Strategically selecting diverse events enables more robust assessments of transmission needs, storage operations, and resource adequacy to support reliability assurance studies and inform emerging regulatory requirements.
+There is, however, a lack of guidance on how to select those events.
+To inform those studies, we develop a benchmark of western United States (U.S.) grid responses to 38 years of coincident 2032-level weather-sensitive hourly load, wind, and solar time series along with weekly hydropower using the industry-vetted 2032 Anchor Data Set formulated by the U.S. Western Electricity Coordinating Council.
+We evaluate how events from regional libraries of heat waves and cold snaps across 15 NERC subregions in the U.S. translated into diverse grid responses.
+Commonly used methods for ranking events by temperature or regional load during the event do not translate to high rankings for other stress metrics such as prices or the dependence on imported power.
+We further illustrate the challenge with three case studies demonstrating that events with similar regional temperatures and peak loads can produce fundamentally different operational outcomes depending on seasonal renewable resource availability, spatial extent, and event duration.
+This paper demonstrates how strategically selecting diverse events can enable more robust assessments of transmission needs, storage sizing and operations, and resource adequacy during heat waves and cold snaps.
+More work is needed to define stressful conditions for different planning applications and to inform emerging regulatory requirements.

 ## Journal reference
-Burleyson, C.D., O. Anderson, C. Bracken, H. Wan, and N. Voisin (2026).
-Characterizing diversity in extreme weather events for assessing grid reliability.
+Burleyson, C.D., N. Voisin, O. Anderson, H. Wan, and C. Bracken (2026).
+Characterizing diversity in heat wave and cold snap responses for assessing grid reliability.
 Submitted to *Applied Energy* - March 2026.

 ## Code reference
-Burleyson, C.D., O. Anderson, C. Bracken, H. Wan, and N. Voisin (2026).
+Burleyson, C.D., N. Voisin, O. Anderson, H. Wan, and C. Bracken (2026).
 Supporting code for Burleyson et al. 2026 - Applied Energy [Code].
 Zenodo.
 DOI TBD.

 ## Data references